Order of Service

 The service always includes one or more psalms.
 These ancient prayers, taken from the Old Testament, reflect the full range of human emotions and experiences; from the depths of anger, resentment, and abandonment to the heights of ecstatic joy and praise.
 They were used by Jesus, and have always been at the heart of the Church's daily prayer.

-Please join in saying the words and singing the hymn printed in bold type.
+Please join in saying the words printed in bold type.

 The church is served by a hearing loop.
 Users should turn their hearing aid to the setting marked T.